What do skin conditions look like and how do you diagnose one?

-The skin is the largest and most visible organ in the body and and provides many different functions, ranging from being a both a mechanical and physiological barrier between the animal and its environment to being a sense organ perceiving heat, cold, pain , pressure and itch.
+The skin is the largest and most visible organ in the body.
+It provides many different functions from both mechanical and physiological barriers between the animal and its environment, to acting as a sense organ perceiving heat, pain and pressure.

-Unlike ourselves, the majority of our pets skin is usually covered with a haircoat.- this not only means that changes in the haircoat can be one of the more obvious signs when things start going wrong with the skin, but it can also prevent us from seeing when things are wrong and it is often necessary to close-clip the coat to get a “window”into the skin and see what is happening.
+Unlike ourselves, the majority of our pet’s skin is usually covered with a hair-coat.
+This means that a change in their hair-coat is recognised as one of the more obvious signs when things start to go wrong with the skin.
+It can also prevent us from clearly seeing when things are wrong.
+It’s often necessary to close-clip the coat to get a ‘window’ in to the skin and see what is happening.